-Vaccine manufacturers typically don’t start planning for production until clinical trials are complete.
-With the pandemic surging, they scaled up earlier so vaccines could be produced as soon as they got approved.
+Vaccine manufacturers don’t often start production until clinical trials are complete.
+But with the pandemic surging, they scaled up to make vaccines as soon as they got approved.

-No vaccine is 100% effective — and they don’t need to be 100% effective to save lives.
-Clinical trials showed both the Pfizer and Moderna vaccines are more than 94% effective in protecting against COVID-19.1,2 And the vaccine developed by Janssen, a Johnson & Johnson company, is 85% effective in preventing severe cases of COVID-19.3
+The COVID-19 vaccine is among the safest, most effective vaccines ever.
+No vaccine is 100% effective — and they don’t need to be to save lives.
+Both the Pfizer and Moderna vaccines are more than 94% effective against COVID-19.1,2 And the Johnson & Johnson vaccine is shown to be 85% effective in preventing severe cases of COVID-19.3

 COVID-19 vaccine safety and effectiveness data is open to the public

 All the data published by the Food and Drug Administration (FDA) is posted online and open for everyone to review.
-You can see exactly how the vaccines work — and why we know they’re safe:
+Below you can see how each version of the vaccine works — and why we know they’re safe:

 COVID-19 vaccine side effects are usually minor and manageable

-Like most vaccines, the ones for COVID-19 can produce side effects.
-These side effects are normal signs that the body is building immunity, and may include:
+Like most vaccines, the COVID-19 vaccine can produce side effects.
+These side effects are normal signs that the body is building immunity.
+They may include: